Necromancer2Point0/MSI-GS66-OC-New-Dawn/README.md

 - Undervolted the machine to achieve better overall temperatures and efficiency (added VoltageShift.kext)
 - Reverse engineered another user's guide and updated the .plists so that the commands work for SleepWatcher (2.2.1)
-- Uploaded all relevant files and devised my own, in-depth guide that explains the lengthy process required to undervolt a hackintosh; see "misc" folder
+- Devised my own, in-depth guide that explains the lengthy process of undervolting a hackintosh (see "misc" folder)

 **V 0.5**